PlayFab/PlayFabMultiplayer/TraceScripts/README.md

 xbtrace /x:<xboxip> stop
 ```

-## iOS - macOS
+## iOS, macOS, and Android

-The PlayFab Multiplayer C++ library for iOS and macOS includes logging capabilities with a configurable verbosity level.
-Logging configuration is defined in `PlayFabMultiplayerLogger.json` file which can be deployed as an asset along with the application.
+The PlayFab Multiplayer C++ library for iOS, macOS, and Android includes logging capabilities with a configurable verbosity level.
+Logging configuration is defined in `PlayFabMultiplayerLogger.json` file which can be deployed alongside your application.

-When this file is detected by the application at runtime it will use it to enable logging as configured.
+When this file is detected by the application (and the PFMultiplayer library) at runtime, it will use it to enable logging as configured.
 The following verbosity levels are currently supported:
 1. `VERBOSE` - everything
 2. `INFO` - less than everything, only important messages and errors
 3. `ERROR` - only errors